thatgirlprogrammer/StoryWebsite/README.md

 # Story Website
 A website where a user can upload stories and view views and downloads per day.
 The database used is Postgress SQL.
-To add tables to the database run the SQL commands inside of create_tables.psql
+To add tables to the database run the SQL commands inside of create_tables.pgsql.
+To view the website go to localhost:3000.